Premature ejaculation – the most common sexual problem in men?

 Apart from pharmacological treatment of premature ejaculation, there is also a wide range of behavioural as well as cognitive and behavioural therapies.
 Patients also do exercises (e.g. using the start-stop method, pressure method, or the Kegel exercises).
 Masturbation and relaxation techniques are frequently used for this purpose.

-Another frequent sexual dysfunction is impotence, that is erection problems.
+Another frequent sexual dysfunction is impotence that is problems with erection.
 Erectile dysfunction is defined by the World Health Organization as a permanent or recurring inability to achieve or maintain an erection during a sexual intercourse.
 Erectile dysfunction may have somatic, hormonal, and emotional backgrounds.
 In contrast to premature ejaculation, which is statistically more common among young men, impotence is a phenomenon that more often affects older men.
-It is estimated that, in Poland, even 3.5 million of adult men are suffering from erectile dysfunction, but, just as is the case with premature ejaculation, only a small proportion of them seeks specialist medical help.

 Erection problems – causes